 HOW TO APPLY:

-To apply, please submit a letter of interest, explaining why you would succeed in this position, resume, 3 references and salary requirements via email to FacultyCareers@mastersny.org(Adobe® PDF format preferred) and include “Upper School History leave replacement” in the subject line.
+To apply, please submit a letter of interest, explaining why you would succeed in this position, your resume, and three references via email to facultycareers@mastersny.org (Adobe® PDF format preferred) and include “IEC Teacher" in the subject line.

 This position announcement is intended to describe the general nature and level of work being performed by employees assigned to this job title and the education and skills required.
 This is not intended to be a complete list of all responsibilities, duties, and skills that are required or may be required in the future.